inmbolmie/Save-a-Term/README.md

 You got a pretty vintage 5251 or 3278 terminal but it lacks the original keyboard.
 The original keyboards are very expensive and sought-after items that can easily go for thousands of dollars.
 This adapter tries to solve that problem giving a way to use a cheap standard PS/2-like keyboard with the original terminals.

-The adapter will also emulate the clicker functionality of the original keyboards using a buzzer to give audible feedback while typing.
+The adapter emulates the clicker functionality of the original keyboards using a buzzer to give audible feedback while typing.

 The adapter will also auto-detect the terminal type (5251 or 3278) and use the correct scancode set and signal polarities for the connected terminal.